 |Corporate Governance Guidelines|

-The Board of Directors (the “Board”) of Allison Transmission Holdings, Inc. (the “Company”) has adopted the following Corporate Governance Guidelines (the “Guidelines”) on May 12, 2016, to assist the Board in the exercise of its responsibilities and to serve the interests of the Company and its stockholders.
-These Guidelines should be interpreted in the context of all applicable laws and the Company’s certificate of incorporation, bylaws and other corporate governance documents.
-These Guidelines acknowledge the leadership exercised by the Board’s standing committees and their chairs and are intended to serve as a flexible framework within which the Board may conduct its business and not as a set of legally binding obligations.
+The Board of Directors (the "Board") of Allison Transmission Holdings, Inc. (the "Company") has adopted the following amended and restated Corporate Governance Guidelines (the "Guidelines"), on February 8, 2018, to assist the Board in the exercise of its responsibilities and to serve the interests of the Company and its stockholders.
+These Guidelines should be interpreted in the context of all applicable laws and the Company's certificate of incorporation, bylaws and other corporate governance documents.
+These Guidelines acknowledge the leadership exercised by the Board's standing committees and their chairs and are intended to serve as a flexible framework within which the Board may conduct its business and not as a set of legally binding obligations.
 The Guidelines are subject to modification from time to time by the Board as the Board may deem appropriate and in the best interests of the Company and its stockholders or as required by applicable laws and regulations.

 The Company's certificate of Incorporation provides that the number of directors will be fixed from time to time by the Board.
 The Board will periodically review the size of the Board, and determine the size that is most effective in relation to future operations.